Delivering public engagement

 Spanning the UK

-As a National Service provider, we focus on activities that provide benefit across the UK.
+As the UK’s National Supercomputing Centre we focus on activities that provide benefit across the UK.
 We regularly attend large science festivals covering different areas within the UK: recent events include London and the South East, the Midlands and north of England, and Scotland.
 These events allow us to engage with attendees from across all age groups and backgrounds.

 Work experience